sraimundumd/infoscidashboard/README.MD

       semester:"201808",
       semester:"201801",
       semester:"202101"
-A clear set of expectations around known bugs and a road-map for future development.
+A clear set of expectations around known bugs and a roadmap for future development.
 Bugs - None to report
 Future development plans - Add coming semesters